Did African-American incarceration drop 65% under Klobuchar

 Klobuchar said that during her tenure as county attorney in Minnesota, "there was a 65 percent decrease in incarceration of African-Americans."

+The only credible data we can use, for prisons, shows the African-American incarceration rate fell by 12 percent, and the admission rate fell by 22 percent.
+That's a drop, but both are well below 65 percent.

-The African-American incarceration rate in Hennepin County declined substantially for jails but not nearly as much for prisons.
-Experts said that Klobuchar’s policies could have been a reason for the drop, though they added that other factors beyond her control could have made a difference as well.
+Experts said that Klobuchar’s policies could have contributed to the decline, though other factors beyond her control could have made a difference as well.